RECIPE: Better than meatballs

 Into a blender or food processor, pulse walnuts and bread briefly.

 Add remaining polpette ingredients except the water and process until it begins to resemble mince.
 Now with the blender still running, pour in the water.
-The mixture should now be moist and malleable.
+The mixture should become moist and malleable.

 Meanwhile, make the pomodoro sauce.